More at rubyonrails.org:

 resources :photos, constraints: { id: /[A-Z][A-Z][0-9]+/ }

-This declaration constrains the :id parameter to match the supplied regular expression.
-So, in this case, the router would no longer match /photos/1 to this route.
+This declaration constrains the :id parameter to match the given regular expression.
+The router would no longer match /photos/1 to this route.
 Instead, /photos/RR27 would match.

 You can specify a single constraint to apply to a number of routes by using the block form: